 In 1896, the Marietta & North Georgia Railroad was purchased and renamed the Atlanta, Knoxville & Northern, and in 1902 was sold yet again, taking on the new owner's name, the Louisville & Nashville Railroad, in 1905.
 Name changes came fast and furious after the 1960's; 'Family Lines', 'Seaboard System', and finally 'CSX' in the 1980's.
 But by this time, passenger service had long since been terminated, with the line continuing on as a freight carrier.

 In 1990, the line was put up for sale, and a group of local investors stepped in to preserve rail service into north Georgia.
 As a result, passenger trains are operating once again into the beautiful North Georgia Mountains.
-Since excursion service began operating in 1998, the train has been staffed with dedicated volunteer Car Hosts from all over the surrounding area.
+When the excursion service began operating in 1998, the train was staffed with dedicated volunteer Car Hosts from all over the surrounding area.
 Each host is required to attend training classes before serving.
 Some of our hosts spend the weekend in the mountains and others sign up on a per-trip basis.
 In 2016, Blue Ridge Scenic Railway was acquired by Patriot Rail, located in Jacksonville, FL